 - Brain chemistry.
 Problems with certain brain chemicals, including neurotransmitters called dopamine and glutamate, may contribute to schizophrenia.
 Neurotransmitters allow brain cells to communicate with each other.
 Networks of neurons are likely involved as well.

 - Substance use.
 Some studies have suggested that taking mind-altering drugs during teen years and young adulthood can increase the risk of schizophrenia.
 A growing body of evidence indicates that smoking marijuana increases the risk of psychotic incidents and the risk of ongoing psychotic experiences.
 The younger and more frequent the use, the greater the risk.
-Another study has found that smoking marijuana led to earlier onset of schizophrenia and often preceded the manifestation of the illness.

 Diagnosing schizophrenia is not easy.
 Sometimes using drugs, such as methamphetamines or LSD, can cause a person to have schizophrenia-like symptoms.
 The difficulty of diagnosing this illness is compounded by the fact that many people who are diagnosed do not believe they have it.
 Lack of awareness is a common symptom of people diagnosed with schizophrenia and greatly complicates treatment.